Dawidro/terraform_ansible_k8s/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Terraform code for creating 4 virtual machines for use  as Kubernetes cluster.
+Terraform code for creating 4 virtual machines to use for Kubernetes cluster.
 Setting up cluster is done by Ansible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>